allvpv/website/content/haotic-journey-through-envvars/index.md

 - the 1st argument will be `/usr/bin/ls`,
 - the 2nd argument will be the array of arguments: `['/usr/bin/ls', '-lah']` (the executable is usually the "zero" argument),
-- the 3rd argument will be the array of environment variables.
+- and the 3rd argument will be, for example `['PATH=/usr/bin:/bin', 'USER=allvpv']`.

-The default convention is to pass all environment variables of the parent process.
-However, nothing prevents the parent process from passing a completely different (or even empty) set of env vars when using the `execve` system call!
+The default convention is to pass all envvars of the parent process.
+However, nothing prevents the parent process from passing a completely different (or even empty) set of envvars when using the `execve` system call!

 By default, however, all tooling passes the environment down: `bash`, as well as Python (when you use `subprocess.exec`), or C library `execl` function, etc.